|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On September 20, 1943 took off from 14-Mile Drome near Port Moresby piloted by Captain Charles P. Sullivan as one of sixteen P-38s on a mission to escort B-24 Liberators over Wewak.
 Sullivan was leading a four plane flight over the target at 24,000'.
 South of Wewak, he experienced engine trouble and was about to abort the mission.
-Turning back for base, his engine returned to normal, and rejoined the formation.
+Turning back for base, his engine returned to normal and he rejoined the formation.
 Suddenly, he spotted an enemy fighter in his rear view mirror that opened fire before he could evade the gunfire.

 Charles Sullivan wrote in Faith Determination and a bit of Irish Luck:

 "Instinctively, I shoved the P-38 into a violent dive, dropping my auxiliary gasoline tanks as I went.
 It was then that I felt the shudder of bullets striking my plane.
 He had bit my left engine, which began spraying oil that started a smoky fire.
 I raced for the clouds below at speeds of nearly 500 miles per hour.
 The plane shuddered and shook from the strain.
 I looked back.
 I was pulling away from the Japanese fighter, but he was still stalking me.
 Oil began to spray on my windshield, obscuring my vision.
 I thought about parachuting right then, but instead I cut off the flaming engine and feathered the propeller, which stopped the fan and turned the blades so they would cut through the air with minimum drag.
 The fire in the left engine went out and my windshield cleared - but the stalker was still with me."

 Escaping into a cloud, Sullivan managed to escape from the enemy fighter.
-Turing towards base, he was flying on only one engine and without his radio.
+Turing towards base, he was flying on only one engine and without a radio.
 Around noon, he experienced problems with the right engine and force landed into the jungle, behind enemy lines.
 When he failed to return, he was officially listed as Missing In Action (MIA).